springernature/vpat/nature.md

 </ul></td>
 <td>Partially supports</td>
 <td>
 Most of the pages on Nature.com have unique page titles that describe the purpose of the page.
+<br><br>
-Some (e.g some pages in checkout flows) do not.
+Some pages (e.g in checkout flows) do not have unique page titles at every stage in a process.
 We are actively working to find and repair these problems.
 </td>
 </tr>
 <tr>